ZhichengLuo/DW-TPCDS-MYSQL/README.md

 TPCDS-SQL for BDMA Data Warehouses
 ===
-This project is for implementing [TPC-DS benchmark](http://www.tpc.org/tpcds/) on MySQL
+This project is for implementing the power test of [TPC-DS benchmark](http://www.tpc.org/tpcds/) on MySQL.
+Since TPC-DS does not support the dialect of MySQL, we have modified these templates by script and make them adapted for MySQL.

 Requirements
 ---